hafizi1997/GitHubApp/README.md

 # GitHub Starred Repos

 This React Native/Expo application displays the most starred GitHub repositories created in the last 10 days.
-It was built for the Etiqa mobile developer assessment described in the provided PDF.
-The app fetches data from GitHub’s search API, paginates results and shows each repository in a scrolling list with its name, description, star count and owner information.

 ## Features